TradeTrust/documentation/docs/overview/issuer-dns-txt-record.md

 openatts net=ethereum netId=4 addr=0x9db35C07350e9a16C828dAda37fd9c2923c75812
 ```

-Optionally, you may also publish an `A record` at the same address so that the if the user clicks on the URL, they can see a helpful website with your information on it.
+Optionally, you may also publish an `A record` at the same address so that if the user clicks on the URL, they can see a helpful website with your information on it.